w3c/wcag3/guidelines/groups/input-operation/input-operation/eye-tracking-not-relied-on.md

 type: foundational
 ---

-Content and functionality does not rely solely on eye tracking alone.
+Content and functionality does not rely solely on eye tracking.

 **Except when**